Edinburgh-LTG/edieviz/paper/knn/README.md

-# K nearest neighbour annotations for error analysis
+# K Nearest Neighbour annotations for error analysis

 This folder contains code to reproduce sections 6.1 and 6.2 from the paper.
 However, since the ESS dataset isn't widely available, we use the [NCBI Disease](http://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/)